|

 occasions, in-between the legitimate stuff I'm anticipating,

+there's the Spam.
 Some of my email addresses must be on

 dozens of these spurious mailing lists up for sale.
 Having